Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Introduction

-An important factor in the performance of multiple testing corrections is the dependence between the test statistics.
-When the test statistics are independent and follow a standard normal distribution under the null hypothesis, as is the case for some jump tests, some well-known statistical solutions can be imported.
-Specifically, the multiple testing problem can be addressed with one of the following solutions: (1) choose a critical value corresponding to an extremely high quantile (which is similar in spirit to a Bonferroni correction) as in \cite{andersen2007no}; (2) rely on the standard Gumbel distribution to draw inferences \citep{lee2007jumps}; or (3) use a sequential procedure like the \citeauthor{holm1979simple}'s step-up procedure as in \citet{leemykland2012jumps}.

-In many applications in economics and finance the independence assumption is implausible.
-Well-known test statistics are computed from stock returns driven by unknown common factors or are constructed from overlapping rolling windows.
-When the test statistics are dependent, the popular controlling procedures that are based on statistical inequalities (such as the Bonferroni correction and the subsequent improvements of \citeauthor{holm1979simple}, \citeyear{holm1979simple}; \citeauthor{hommel1988stagewise}, \citeyear{hommel1988stagewise} and \citeauthor{hochberg1988sharper}, \citeyear{hochberg1988sharper}) do protect against false discoveries, but are known to be too conservative: the familywise error rate is strictly smaller and often much smaller than the nominal level $\alpha$.
-Resampling or simulation-based methods have also been used to account for the observed correlation of the test statistics in setting a data-driven critical value \citep[e.g.,][]{white2000,romano2005exact,romano2005stepwise} but they are not ideal either.
-Aside from being computationally intensive, (1) they impose a strong parametric assumption on the dependence structure \citep[e.g., a Gaussian AR(1) process as in][]{christensen2018drift}, which could be misspecified, and, more importantly, (2) they attempt to reproduce the dependence structure under the null hypothesis with possibly contaminated data \citep[e.g., the attenuation bias reported in][]{christensen2018drift}, which on its turn contaminates the data-driven critical value.
+The dependence between test statistics plays a crucial role in the effectiveness of multiple testing corrections.
+In scenarios where the test statistics are independent and adhere to a standard normal distribution under the null hypothesis (as observed in certain jump tests, for instance), there exist well-established statistical solutions.\footnote{Popular approaches to address the false discovery problem in jump detection include choosing a critical value corresponding to an extremely high quantile of the normal distribution \citep[as in][]{andersen2007no} or choosing another threshold based on the quantile of the asymptotic distribution of the maximums of the test statistics \citep[as in][]{lee2007jumps,leemykland2012jumps}.} However, in many applications in economics and finance, assuming independence among the test statistics is implausible, because many popular test statistics are constructed from overlapping rolling windows or are computed from stock returns that are likely to be driven by common factors.
+In scenarios with dependent test statistics, popular multiple testing corrections, such as those based the Gumbel distribution \citep[e.g.,][]{lee2007jumps} or statistical inequalities such as the Bonferroni correction and its subsequent improvements \citep{holm1979simple,hommel1988stagewise,hochberg1988sharper} protect against false discoveries, but are known to be overly conservative.
+The familywise error rate of these methods often turns out to be much smaller than the desired upper bound $\alpha$.
+Simulation-based methods have also been used to account for the observed correlation of the test statistics when setting a threshold \citep[e.g.,][]{white2000,romano2005exact,romano2005stepwise}, but they are not ideal either.
+Aside from being computationally intensive, they impose a strong parametric assumption on the dependence structure \citep[e.g., a Gaussian AR(1) process as in][]{christensen2018drift}, which could be misspecified.